Yin Yoga Practice: Tonic for the Tissues

 A Yin pose takes time to inhabit.
 Motion is slow, particularly coming out of a pose as your physical being adjusts.
 We practice quieting the mind in these long holds.
 Meditative calm ensues.

 So yes, I’ve become a convert to Yin Yoga!

 Yin, Roll, Relax

-I have had many trainings over the years in Yoga Tune Up® with Jill Miller.
-Most recently, I achieved Roll Model Method® certification with Laurie Streff.
-In the Yin and Roll Model context, I continue my education about fascia with a decent understanding of how issues in the connective tissues impact our entire physical and even mental state.
+I have had many trainings over the years in Yoga Tune Up® with Jill Miller. and the Roll Model® Method.
+In the Yin and Roll Model context, I continue my education about fascia with an appreciation of how issues in the connective tissues impact our entire physical and even mental state.